 Experts say that mowing the lawn properly means cutting at most one-third of the grass’s height at a time to avoid doing extra damage to the plant itself.
 If your mower is set at 3 inches, for example, cut the grass before it reaches a height of 4-1/2 inches.

-Cutting it all at once will result in scalping, or cutting the grass too low to the ground leaving only the stem, which not only damages the plant health, it also leaves a brown eyesore, according to the Arkansas Extension’s guide.
+Cutting it all at once will result in scalping, or cutting the grass too low to the ground, leaving only the stem.
+This not only damages the plant’s health, it also leaves a brown eyesore.

 Alternating mowing patterns and mowing more frequently at longer mowing heights can help make sure you don’t scalp your lawn.

 A different option for a low-maintenance lawn that could still meet HOA and nuisance ordinance guidelines is a no-mow lawn, one that uses certain grass types to create a flowing grass cover that has longer blades but still maintains a tidy appearance.

-According to Prairie Nursery, which carries a specially designed No Mow Lawn Seed Mix that blends different fescue grasses for those who live in the right climate, not mowing the lawn at all will result in a turf with leaves that grow to about 6 inches in height and drape over one another.
+According to Prairie Nursery, not mowing the lawn at all will result in a turf with leaves that grow to about 6 inches in height and drape over one another.
+They carry a specially designed No Mow Lawn Seed Mix that blends different fescue grasses for those who live in the right climate,

 That forms “a low-growing meadow effect,” according to a fact sheet from the company, with the lawn maintaining a normal height of 5 to 6 inches.

 You can even mow a no-mow lawn, in the spring and fall, or even more regularly.
 But never cut lower than about 3-1/2 inches.